Mile Ilić: Spain

-On 24 February 2008, midway through the 2007-08 season, Ilić signed with the Spanish ACB league club CB Bilbao Berri.
+On 24 February 2008, midway through the 2007–08 season, Ilić signed with the Spanish ACB league club CB Bilbao Berri.
 Hampered by the recovery process from the ankle injury, he only appeared in 10 games for the club, averaging 5.6 points and 4.1 rebounds per game.

 On 28 July 2008, Ilić signed with CB Sevilla for the 2008–09 season.
 Playing on a squad with compatriot Duško Savanović under head coach Pedro Martínez, Ilić's not-fully-healed ankle injury got exacerbated again and he started missing games again.
 On 27 March 2009, he parted ways with Sevilla after averaging only 2 points and 2 rebounds per game.

-The 2009-10 season began with Ilić without a club as teams shied away from acquiring the tall center due to concerns over his re-occurring ankle injury.
+The 2009–10 season began with Ilić without a club as teams shied away from acquiring the tall center due to concerns over his re-occurring ankle injury.

 Seasons in Serbia

 After ten months away from competitive basketball, Ilić found a club in March 2010, signing for the remainder of the season with Metalac Valjevo that decided to acquire him after qualifying for the Superleague stage of their Serbian Basketball League campaign.

-For the 2010–11 season he returned to FMP Železnik.
+For the 2010–11 season he returned to FMP.

 The 2011–12 season he played with Crvena zvezda.
 In March 2013, signed with Vojvodina Srbijagas for the 2012–13 Serbian Superleague season.